GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

   --bad-rspec-file=BAD_RSPEC_FILE
+                        In negative CreateSliver tests, use request RSpec file provided instead of default of 'bad.xml' --untrusted-usercredfile=UNTRUSTED_USER_CRED_FILENAME
+                        Name of an untrusted user credential file to use in
+                        test: test_ListResources_untrustedCredential
+  --rspec-file-list=RSPEC_FILE_LIST
+                        In multi-slice CreateSliver tests, use _bounded_
+                        request RSpec files provided instead of default of '(request.xml,request2.xml,request3.xml)' --reuse-slice-list=REUSE_SLICE_LIST
-                        In negative CreateSliver tests, use request RSpec file provided instead of default of 'bad.xml' --rspeclint           Validate RSpecs using 'rspeclint' --less-strict         Be less rigorous.
+                        In multi-slice CreateSliver tests, use slice names provided instead of creating/deleting a new slice --rspeclint           Validate RSpecs using 'rspeclint' --less-strict         Be less rigorous.
 (Default) --more-strict         Be more rigorous.